Phone icon

 Vice President

-Alianza is grateful for the generous support from the Department of Public Health, Massachusetts Office for Victim Assistance, Massachusetts Executive Office of Public Safety, U.S. Department of Justice, Holyoke and Chicopee Community Development offices, United Way of Pioneer Valley, and the Diocese of Springfield.
-Alianza receives Title III/Older Americans Act funding from WestMass ElderCare allocated by the Administration of Community Living and the Mass.
-Executive Office of Elder Affairs.
-Alianza’s programs and services are partially supported by the Massachusetts Office for Victim Assistance through a Victims of Crime Act of 1984 (VOCA) grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice
+Alianza is grateful for generous support from the Department of Public Health, Massachusetts Office for Victim Assistance (MOVA), Holyoke and Chicopee Community Development offices, City of Springfield Continuum of Care program, and the Diocese of Springfield.
+Alianza’s programs and services are partially supported by a Violence Against Women Act (VAWA) grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
+Additional support comes from the Massachusetts Bar Foundation, the Carlos Vega Fund for Social Justice & Community Service, and area businesses and individuals who Alianza on behalf of domestic violence survivors.

 We also extend our thanks to the many foundations, corporations, and individuals who support us in our work on behalf of domestic violence survivors.